NCAR/hotfilm/README.md

 ### PPS Counter

 The DIO0 channel is configured as a counter to detect PPS pulses.
-Given register settings below:
+Given the register settings below:

 ```plain